tomjoht/tomjoht.github.io/_posts/2021/8/2021-08-07-product-overviews-and-getting-started-tutorials-presentation.md

 ## Presentation recording

-Here's the recording (my screen + voice anyway).
+Here's the recording (my screen + voice only).
 If you're a tekom member, you can view the full recording (intro + Q&A) from within tekom's webinar archive.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s8As7vYg8uU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can learn more about [tekom Europe here])(https://www.technical-communication.org/).
+You can learn more about [tekom Europe here](https://www.technical-communication.org/).

 If you just want the audio, here it is: